JuliaDynamics/ConcurrentSim.jl/docs/src/guides/basics.md

 now=1.0, value=42
 ```

-The `example` process function above first creates a `Timeout` event.
+The `example` process function above first creates a `timeout` event.
 It passes the environment, a delay, and a value to it.
-The `Timeout` schedules itself at `now + delay` (that’s why the environment is required); other event types usually schedule themselves at the current simulation time.
+The `timeout` schedules itself at `now + delay` (that’s why the environment is required); other event types usually schedule themselves at the current simulation time.

 The process function then yields the event and thus gets suspended.
-It is resumed, when SimJulia processes the `Timeout` event.
+It is resumed, when SimJulia processes the `timeout` event.
 The process function also receives the event’s value (42) – this is, however, optional, so `@yield event` would have been okay if the you were not interested in the value or if the event had no value at all.

-Finally, the process function prints the current simulation time (that is accessible via the `now` function) and the `Timeout`’s value.
+Finally, the process function prints the current simulation time (that is accessible via the `now` function) and the `timeout`’s value.

 If all required process functions are defined, you can instantiate all objects for your simulation.
 In most cases, you start by creating an instance of `Environment`, e.g. a `Simulation`, because you’ll need to pass it around a lot when creating everything else.